weadams83/GalacticRepublic/server/UserEndpoints.md

     "lastName": "Squarepants",
     "associatedTeam": {
         "teamName": "Kitchen Staff",
-        "teamDescription": "How the Sausage is made.",
+        "teamDescription": "How the Sausage is made."
-        "parentCompany": {
-            "companyName": "Krusty Krab",
-            "companyDescription": "The squeaking of the horrible boots!"
-        }
     },
     "isDeleted": false,
     "userCompany": {